ruiramos/microfrontends/react/README.md

 the container app.

-This example also uses `react-router` to show that the sub-apps would be able to be mounted at different route URLs.
+This example also uses `react-router` to show that the sub-apps would be able to be mounted at different routes.

 Install all the dependencies with: